 Investment bankers deal with vast and sophisticated financial transactions for firms, governments, and investors.
 It is a complex job that requires a top-tier financial degree and strong analytical, critical thinking, and quantitative abilities.

 Understanding more about this job might assist you in deciding whether or not you want to pursue it.
 A highly skilled expert who offers a variety of payment options to firms, institutions, and investors is known as an investment banker.

 Here is a comparison of the life and salary of a software engineer with that of an investment banker-

-Lifestyle– As glorious as it may sound, the lifestyle of an investment banker is challenging in comparison to that of a software engineer.
-An investment banker works long hours in a day, often on weekends as well.
-Be prepared to slog on holidays, often not fulfill your regular quota of sleep, work round the clock and under stressful situations.
-However, the golden lining here is that, the paycheck you are rewarded with, makes up for all of this.
+Lifestyle- As glorious as it may sound, the lifestyle of an investment banker is challenging in comparison to that of a software engineer.
+An investment banker works long hours during the day, often on weekends as well.
+Be prepared to slog on holidays, often not fulfil your regular quota of sleep, work round the clock and under stressful situations.
+However, the golden lining here is that the paycheck you are rewarded with makes up for all of this.
 Within a couple of years, you could be living a life dream-worthy, with expensive luncheons, Swiss holidays, luxury cruises and fancy art house exhibitions.
 For a software engineer to get to this lifestyle in just a couple of years after he starts working is close to impossible, unless he establishes a start-up of his own or works on a patented technology.

 An investment banker’s job and designation are always held in high regard.
 In this profession, you will be considered a successful person and your opinions on finance would always be considered.
 In fact, be prepared to have all your acquaintances come to you to discuss their financial investments, loans or mortgages.